tmax818/phrg-transitioning-from-ruby-to-html/README.md

 generate that same content.

-If you're not confident both with reading and writing HTML, **you won't be able to debug your application**.
+If you're not confident both with reading and writing HTML, **you won't be able to develop and debug your application**.
 JavaScript rests upon the HTML structure of a page.
 If you're unable to write or reason about that structure, you will encounter great frustration with JavaScript.
 All pathways to web programming success rely on strength in HTML.
 It merits repeating: